Updated May 2025

 Where to Eat in Lisbon

-There are literally such an endless array of tasty restaurants of all kinds in Lisbon, that it would be impossible to try them all, but here are a few of my absolute favorites that can’t be missed during your stay.
+There are literally such an endless array of tasty restaurants of all kinds in Lisbon, that it would be impossible to try them all, but here are a few of my absolute favorites that can’t be missed if it’s your first visit.

 For all dining experiences you have in Portugal, just note that any food placed on your table before you order (ie. olives, cheese, bread basket) isn’t free!
 You will be charged, and if it’s a nice place it could add up to a lot, so save your calories for the main meal.